-Virtual Groups & Workshops
+Virtual Workshops & Groups

-CAMHS offers a wonderful array of virtual programs for students to promote mental wellbeing this semester.
+CAMHS offers a wonderful array of virtual programs for students to promote mental wellbeing every semester.
 Participation in one of our many online groups or workshops provides a confidential, safe and supportive space to discuss your concerns and learn coping skills with others who may have similar challenges.
 Any of these programs can help you change and reach personal goals, foster stress management skills, and alleviate feelings of alienation and loneliness.
-The number of sessions vary in frequency depending on group format.
+The number of sessions varies in frequency depending on group format.
 Be sure to email the group leader to express your interest and they will get back to you.

 What’s the difference in group formats?